tinylog-org/tinylog/tinylog/files/readme.txt

 1) Add "tinylog.jar" to your classpath

-2) Optionally attach "tinylog-source.jar" for Javadoc documentation and source code attachment
+2) Optionally attach "tinylog-javadoc.jar" for Javadoc documentation and "tinylog-sources.jar" for source code attachment

 3) Now you can test the logger by the following simple program:

       import org.pmw.tinylog.Logger;